How to Clean Dog Ears Safely in 5 Easy Steps

 Follow the steps in depth below to ensure a thorough and proper cleaning!

 Ear Cleaning Solution: Ensure you have an ear-cleaning solution crafted explicitly for our canine companions.
 While it might be tempting to use solutions made for humans or other critters, this could lead to unwanted complications or irritation.
-Avoid using hydrogen peroxide, as this can further damage the ear!
-Not sure which ear cleaner to use?
-Ask your vet or groomer for their recommendation.

 Cotton Balls and Gauze: These are your go-to tools for a safe and effective ear wipe.
 Steer clear of Q-Tips or cotton swabs.
 Venturing deep into your dog’s ear canal with them is a risky business and can lead to serious harm.
 Stay on the safer side: stick to cotton balls and gauze!